How to Use a Circular Saw

 Time Required: Under 2 hours

-Using powerful circular saws for straight cuts on your DIY projects might seem intimidating but these simple tools are easy to use once you know the basics.
-This guide will teach you how to use a circular saw safely so you can be confident and comfortable when making crosscuts and rip cuts.
+Using a circular saw for straight cuts on your DIY projects might seem intimidating, but these simple tools are easy to use once you know the basics.
+This guide will teach you how to use a circular saw safely so you can be confident and comfortable when making straight cuts, crosscuts and rip cuts.

 A circular saw is a utilitarian workhorse and a useful addition to the toolkit of DIYers.
 Its most common function is to make cuts in a straight line on pieces of lumber.
-Knowing its parts makes learning how to use a circular saw easier.
+Knowing its parts makes using a circular saw easier.

-- Power source – Depending on model, this could be a removeable battery on cordless models or a power cord connected to an outlet.
+- Power source: Depending on model, this could be a removable battery on cordless models or a power cord connected to an outlet.

 The base of the circular saw, called the shoe, rests on top of the material being cut.
 For a regular straight cut, the shoe and the blade are at a 90-degree angle.
 The angle of the shoe can be adjusted so that body and blade of the saw are tilted to make a bevel cut through material.

-Beginners can easily learn how to use a circular saw and safely control it to achieve successful results.
+Beginners can easily learn how to cut with a circular saw and safely control it to achieve successful results.
 Like any power tool, however, it can be dangerous if not used properly.
 Read more about circular saw safety in Step 5.

 For a basic cut: